- Elaine Sim

 I want to keep her documents in a safe place

-In our experience, whether or not employers hold helpers' passports, helpers who do not intend to stay will still leave the job by absconding, if they feel strongly about it.
+In our experience, whether or not employers hold helpers' passports, helpers who do not have the right intentions to stay will still leave the job by absconding.
+Many times, abscondment arises from lack of expectation alignment.
+This is why Migratesafe focuses a lot on transparency during the recruitment and matching process.
 We also find that holding on to helpers' passports may create distrust and misunderstanding between helpers and employers.
 We recommend providing helpers with a safe place to keep their own passports.
 Employers should only safekeep helper's passports on their voluntary request, and this request should always be properly documented.
 In these situations, helpers should be allowed to access their passports immediately upon request.
+Withholding a helper's passport without their consent is illegal, and carries the risk of a complaint being lodged against you by the helper to the Malaysian or Indonesian authorities.